Historia Mundum

 • In present-day Germany, smaller kingdoms and duchies were forced to enact constitutions, but both Austria and Prussia were spared from this fate, because their populations lived under the constant fear of repression.

-• Also, the Poles attempted to free themselves from the Russians, but found it impossible, because England and France provided them with no support.
+• The Poles also attempted to free themselves from Russian rule, but England and France provided no support.

 Conclusion

-The revolutions of the 1830s brought the bourgeoise to power, but, even where this happened, a sign of failure was the fact that certain authoritarian tendencies persisted.
-As said by Eric Hobsbawm, “after a short interval of toleration and zeal, the liberals tended to moderate their enthusiasm for further reform and to suppress the radical left, and especially the working-class revolutionaries”.
-Examples of this included the arrest of agricultural laborers in England (the Tolpuddle Martyrs) and the political violence against republicans in France.
+The revolutions of the 1830s brought the bourgeoisie to power, but even successful liberal revolutions retained authoritarian tendencies.
+As Eric Hobsbawm wrote, “after a short interval of toleration and zeal, the liberals tended to moderate their enthusiasm for further reform and to suppress the radical left, and especially the working-class revolutionaries.”
+Examples included the arrest in England of the agricultural laborers known as the Tolpuddle Martyrs and political violence against republicans in France.

 Comments